jalbiero/vo2max-tracker/README.md

 5. If you don't want to copy the content, you can edit the file _vo2max_tracker/config.py_ in order to specify where the device folder is located through the property ACTIVITY_DIR)
 6. Execute the application using the provided script for your platform (run_linux.sh, run_mac.sh, or run_win.ps1)

-## Run, export
+## Run

-In order to run the app just execute one of the provided scripts. e.g. for Linux
+In order to run the app just execute one of the provided scripts via command line or file explorer.
+Be aware that the first run will take some time due to the following things:

+1. It is necessary to download the runtime software dependencies
+2. Decoding (parsing) a FIT file is slow (at least in Python) so dependending on the number of activities you will have to wait.
+Don't worry because the decoding results are cached so the next time the start up will be almost instant.

+e.g. Run on Linux

 ```
 $ ./run_linux.sh
 ```

+## Export

-Export to CVS
+### Export to CVS

 ```
 $ ./run_linux.sh --csv --output my_activities.csv
 ```

-Export to JSON
+### Export to JSON

 ```
 $ ./run_linux.sh --json --output my_activities.json
 ```

+## Help

-For a full list of options invoke its command line help
+For a full list of options just invoke its command line help

 ```
 $ ./run_linux.sh --help